Racism in Russia: Africans

 Official attitudes towards African people were nominally neutral during the Soviet Union, because of its internationalist agenda.
 As a part of its support of decolonization of Africa, the Soviet Union offered free education for selected citizens of African states.
 However, once in the Soviet Union, these students experienced everyday racism directed at them from all classes of society.
 In 1963, Moscow was the site of spontaneous protests which saw African students protest the murder of a black man, who was killed by a family of the Russian woman he was dating.

 In 2006, some exchange students claimed that "monkey" insults were so frequent that students ceased reporting them.

 In 2010, Jean Sagbo became the first black man in Russia to be elected to government.
 He is a municipal councillor in the village of Novozavidovo, 100 km north of Moscow.

-In 2013, Member of Duma Irina Rodnina has publicly posted a picture showing Obama with a banana on Twitter.
+In 2013, Member of Duma Irina Rodnina publicly posted a picture showing Obama with a banana on Twitter.

 A Tatar owned supermarket in Tatarstan sold calendars with images of American president Obama depicted as a monkey and initially refused to apologize for selling the calendar.
 They were then forced to issue an apology later.

 In mid-2016, after tensions rose between the US and Russia, a Tatarstan ice cream factory produced "Obamka" (little Obama) ice cream with packaging showing a black child wearing an earring; the move was seen as an illustration of both anti-Americanism in Russia and enduring, Soviet-era racism in the country.
 The company, which stated that the ice cream was not intended to be political, halted production of the line shortly after the controversy arose.